unkhz/almost-static-site/README.md

 content         | Main content of the page, only relevant in YAML files, Markdown files define content outside front matter definition block. styles          | Styles array contains dynamic styles that are defined in separate SASS files.
 The default place for those files is api/styles/*.scss. bastards        | Bastards array contains extra pages that are added as child pages of this page without modifying their real parentId.
-This allows linking a page to a multiple container pages.
+This allows linking a page to a multiple container pages. contentFromFile | Load content from a separate file

 ### Page Features